Ergot: Claviceps africana

 Claviceps africana infects sorghum.
 In sorghum and pearl millet, ergot became a problem when growers adopted hybrid technology, which increased host susceptibility.
 It only infects unfertilized ovaries, so self-pollination and fertilization can decrease the presence of the disease, but male-sterile lines are extremely vulnerable to infection.
 Symptoms of infection by C. africana include the secretion of honeydew (a fluid with high concentrates of sugar and conidia), which attracts insects like flies, beetles and wasps that feed on it.
 This helps spread the fungus to uninfected plants.

 In Sorghum, this honeydew can be spotted coming out of head flowers.
 A whitish sticky substance can also be observed on leaves and on the ground.

 C. africana caused ergot disease that caused a famine in 1903–1906 in northern Cameroon, West Africa, and also occurs in eastern and southern Africa, especially Zimbabwe and South Africa.
 Male sterile sorghums (also referred to as A-lines) are especially susceptible to infection, as first recognized in the 1960s, and massive losses in seed yield have been noted.
 Infection is associated with cold night temperatures that are below 12 °C occurring two to three weeks before flowering.

 Sorghum ergot caused by Claviceps africana Frederickson, Mantle and De Milliano is widespread in all sorghum-growing areas, whereas the species was formerly restricted to Africa and Asia where it was first recorded more than 90 years ago, it has been spreading rapidly and by the mid-1990s it reached Brazil, South Africa and Australia.
 By 1997, the disease had spread to most South American countries and the Caribbean including Mexico, and by 1997 had reached Texas in the United States.

 Management

 Partners of the CABI-led programme, Plantwise (including the Ministry of Agriculture and Livestock in Zambia) have several recommendations for managing the spread of ergot, these include; planting tolerant varieties, disk fields after harvest to prevent sorghum ratoon and volunteer plants from developing, remove any infected plants, and carrying out three-year crop rotations with legumes.

-Related genus

-Periglandula are a genus of fungi in the family Clavicipitaceae.
+In media